How to eliminate the usability problems that stifle your growth

 In this article, we describe how to find usability problems.
 And then solve them.
 And we explain why so many designers are “usability-blind.”

 How to identify your usability problems using usability-tests

 We carry out usability tests every day.
 We ask users to carry out tasks, and then we watch—mostly in silence—as they struggle to complete them.
 The tasks are usually typical goals of the website.
-(For example, “Add to your basket some smoking mittens, some metal-detecting sandals, and a photorealistic bacon scarf, and then proceed to the checkout.”)
+(For example, “Add to your basket some metal-detecting sandals, and a photorealistic bacon scarf, and then proceed to the checkout.”)

 This script by Steve Krug tells you exactly what to say during a usability-test.